 Hornstrandir Nature Reserve is one of the most remote places not only in Iceland but in Europe.
 Traveling there with a group or by yourself should be planned well in advance.

-You can access Hornstrandir by a ferry or charter boat from Ísafjörður.
+You can access Hornstrandir by ferry or charter boat from Ísafjörður.
 The ferry can take you to five harbors on the peninsula.
 Departure times will vary depending on the harbor you want to get to, though usually there’s a ferry that goes to all of them at least twice a week.

 More information on ferry schedules and prices can be found here.